nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 343
 00:21:19,173 --> 00:21:22,821
-[SPEAKER_06]: What we were reaching out to you for like look at this
+[SPEAKER_06]: What we were reaching out to you for like looking at this

 344
 00:21:22,801 --> 00:21:25,926